 Sputnik: Sebastian, what are your thoughts with regard to this particular situation as a Latin American expert?
 We're seeing lots of pictures coming out of Venezuela on Twitter for example of many supporting Nicolas Maduro, and then on the other hand we know there are all sorts of issues and challenges, for example with the need for medical support for much of the population, and huge migration out of Venezuela?
 What is the real picture?
 What can you share with us?

 Sebastian Tapia: Well it is a complex situation.
 The Maduro government does have a lot of support.
 Those are people who are politically motivated, and they usually go out into the streets and do rallies…but the opposition is also very big and very strong.
 They also do some rallies every now and then, but they represent the upper middle classes of Venezuela.
-So usually those who migrate, especially to far away countries, such as the United States, or Argentina, are more vocal, show their support against Maduro through social media.
-But actually the country is really divided, and there is a huge part of the Venezuelan people that just doesn't care for either side, and just wants to live normally.
+So usually those who migrate, especially to faraway countries, such as the United States, or Argentina, are more vocal, show their support against Maduro through social media.
+But actually the country is really divided, and there is a huge part of the Venezuelan people that just don't care for either side and just wants to live normally.

-Sebastian Tapia is an geopolitical analyst, expert in Latin American politics, and professor of international journalism at the Universidad Abierta Interamericana in Buenos Aires, Argentina.
+Sebastian Tapia is a geopolitical analyst, expert in Latin American politics, and professor of international journalism at the Universidad Abierta Interamericana in Buenos Aires, Argentina.
 The views expressed by Mr. Tapia are his own, and do not necessarily reflect those of Sputnik.